k2-fsa/icefall/egs/audioset/AT/README.md

 # Introduction

-This is an audio tagging recipe.
+This is an audio tagging recipe for [Audioset](https://research.google.com/audioset/#/).
 It aims at predicting the sound events of an audio clip.

 [./RESULTS.md](./RESULTS.md) contains the latest results.